zamirnbenn-lab/pfSense-homelab/troubleshooting/Windows11-VM.md

 ## Resolution

-- Changed the pfSense LAN adapter from Host-only to a LAN Segment
+I changed the pfSense LAN adapter from Host-only to a dedicated LAB-LAN segment, connected the Windows 11 VM to that same segment, kept the pfSense WAN on VMware NAT, and restarted pfSense before starting the Windows 11 VM.
-- Created a LAN Segment called "LAB-LAN"
-- Connected the Windows 11 VM to "LAB-LAN"
-- Left the pfSense WAN adapter connected to VMware NAT
-- Restarted pfSense before starting the Windows 11 VM

 After making these changes, the Windows 11 VM was able to connect successfully through pfSense.